pravesh5122003/ezlabs-homepage/README.md

 ## 🚀 Project Overview

-This project was developed as part of the **EZ Film Frontend Assessment**.
+This project was developed as part of the **EZ Film Frontend Website**.
 It is a fully responsive, pixel-perfect React website designed according to the given Figma UI and requirements PDF.

 The website represents **EZ Labs’ creative and technology-driven brand**, showcasing sections like: